-The Reynolds-Alberta Museum, owned and operated by Alberta Culture and Status of Women, and Alberta Infrastructure, opened in 1992.
+The Reynolds-Alberta Museum, owned and operated by Alberta Culture and Alberta Infrastructure, opened in 1992.
 The museum is named after Stanley George Reynolds, a Wetaskiwin businessman and world-renowned collector.

 Mr. Reynolds' donation remains the largest of its kind in Canadian history.
 He continued to donate until his death in February of 2012.